AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Static Semantics**

-1. The static semantics are equivalent to those given for the Global aspect in :ref:`global-aspects`.
+1. The static semantics are as for those of the Global aspect given in :ref:`global-aspects`.
+[Differences between these two aspects for one subprogram stem from differences in state abstraction visibility between the points where the two aspects are specified.]

 .. centered:: **Legality Rules**